exercism/hiring-frontend-developer/README.md

 A complete URL might be `https://exercism.org/api/v2/hiring/testimonials?page=2&track=python&exercise=ming&order=newest_first`.

-The endpoint returns JSON with two top-level keys:
+The endpoint returns JSON with the following top-level keys:

 - `testimonials`: An object containing information related to the page of testimonials that is to be rendered.
   - `results`: The testimonials containing the relevant information to render on the UI.